Leadwerks/Documentation/README.md

 # Documentation

-This is the documentation system for [Ultra Engine](https://www.ultraengine.com/learn).
+This is the documentation system for [Leadwerks 5](https://www.leadwerks.com/learn).
 You can submit your own edits and additions for review if you wish.

-This repository is the copyrighted material of Ultra Software.
+This repository is the copyrighted material of Leadwerks Software.
 Do not reproduce, distribute, or train AI models with this content.